-Is usually how the discussions begin with friends who have only the most basic interest in video games.
-Sometimes the conversation ends abruptly: “Nonsense, mate.
+S o, there’s this thing called GamerGate…” is usually how the discussions begin with friends who have only the most basic interest in video games.
+Sometimes the conversation ends abruptly: “Nonsense, man.
 There are bigger things to care about in the world.”
 No doubt.
-But increasingly, as GamerGate has made mainstream media headlines – from The New York Times to the Daily Mirror – people whose software library extends to Angry Birds and a dusty copy of Sonic the Hedgehog 2 that they forgot to throw away in the 1990s have become aware of a disturbance in the games industry.
+But increasingly, as GamerGate has made mainstream media headlines—from the New York Times to the Daily Mirror—people whose software library extends to Angry Birds and a dusty copy of Sonic the Hedgehog 2 that they forgot to throw away in the 1990s have become aware of a disturbance in the games industry.

-GamerGate – which I previously wrote about here, if you need filling in on the details – has polarised the main players in today’s gaming scene, namely those actively participating in the enjoyment of the games in question, and those whose job it is to inform might-be buyers of the so-called best new titles available to them, with a very real group of game enthusiasts who feel that the press isn’t as ethically impeccable as it should be.
+GamerGate (which I previously wrote about here, if you need filling in on the details) has polarized the main players in today’s gaming scene, namely those actively participating in the enjoyment of the games in question, and those whose job it is to inform might-be buyers of the so-called best new titles available to them, with a very real group of game enthusiasts who feel that the press isn’t as ethically impeccable as it should be.

 Oh, and there’s the misogyny thing, the death and the rape threats, and the message to Utah State University promising a “massacre” if Feminist Frequency’s Anita Sarkeesian went ahead with an arranged appearance.
 This shit gets incredibly dark incredibly quickly.
 Of course, the threats against lives and loved ones are not the whole story of GamerGate, but they make for the easiest headlines.

 It’s this controversial side of GamerGate that has hooked the mainstream.
-I was invited to participate on the BBC World Service’s "World Have Your Say" segment, on the 16th of October, where parties from both sides would debate the situation.
+I was invited to participate on the BBC World Service’s "World Have Your Say" segment, on October 16, where parties from both sides would debate the situation.
 I’d researched the ethical angle, how there have been previous examples of corporate compliance in the games press.
-But having introduced the discussion with a brief sentence or two on what GamerGate is at the moment – and bear in mind it didn’t even have a name until August – I was relieved of my place on the panel as the presenter forged ahead with a single aspect: “I want to pull this back to the issue of misogyny.”
+But having introduced the discussion with a brief sentence or two on what GamerGate is at the moment—and bear in mind it didn’t even have a name until August—I was relieved of my place on the panel as the presenter forged ahead with a single aspect: “I want to pull this back to the issue of misogyny.”

 Here is the problem with the explosive headlines: while it’s right to highlight examples of intolerance, expressions of bigotry and misogyny, they can cloud what most on the pro-GamerGate side are, to their minds, striving to achieve.
 The hatred of women, inequality and discrimination of any kind should be stamped out across the media entirely.
-We're getting there – and in gaming, historically a male-dominated industry, changes are afoot.
+We're getting there—and in gaming, historically a male-dominated industry, changes are afoot.
 There are more female developers than ever today, comprising 22 percent of the workforce.
 More women play video games than ever before.
-Some of the very best critics and commentators in the games press are women – some of whom are VICE contributors (including Leigh Alexander, one of my favourite games writers).
+Some of the very best critics and commentators in the games press are women—some of whom are VICE contributors (including Leigh Alexander, one of my favorite games writers).
 And many pro-GG participants are completely cool with this.
 They’re not out for feminist blood.

-I exchanged some tweets with a pro-GG user called @maineventtv_aka after "World Have Your Say" aired.
-He’s adamant that GamerGate is purely ethically centred – that “it’s not a platform about anti-feminism”.
-Here he is, on YouTube, expressing his perspectives, including some words on Sarkeesian: “She hates the damsel in distress role, but plays it oh so well.
+I exchanged some tweets with a pro-GG user named @maineventtv_aka after "World Have Your Say" aired.
+He’s adamant that GamerGate is purely ethically centered—that “it’s not a platform about anti-feminism.”
+He expressed his perspectives on YouTube, including some words on Sarkeesian: “She hates the damsel in distress role, but plays it oh so well.
 She incites you gamers to harass her.”

 I can’t get with that, but during our tweets he messages me a sentiment I can side with, regarding the continual stirring of GamerGate by Twitter trolls: “Talk without progress becomes stagnant.”
-Doesn’t it just.
+Doesn’t it, though?
 It’s important that we all find an ultimate point to these exchanges.
 And it was clear that there was some middle ground between us.

-Williams has also spoken about “gender identification and sexuality in gaming, and [tried] to encourage gamers to be better people, and to be inclusive and awesome”.
+Williams has also spoken about “gender identification and sexuality in gaming, and [tried] to encourage gamers to be better people, and to be inclusive and awesome.”
 He seems like a guy just doing what he can to best express his passion for gaming in a way that doesn’t offend anyone.
-He wants to emphasise fun, tolerance and openness.
+He wants to emphasize fun, tolerance, and openness.
 You can, after all, declare yourself a feminist and stand for GamerGate.
 Still, hate cascaded over the socials and into his smartphone.

 “I’ve been accused of being a misogynist.
 I’ve had to defend myself on NeoGAF [and] 4chan [online forums used by gamers], because people think I'm an opportunistic shill, just trying to get views instead of doing what I want to fucking do, and help,” he said.
 (That quote is from a video on YouTube listed as private, but linked to from another article highlighting the man’s situation.)